 - Removing tripping hazards from the home

 - Installing grab bars in the bedroom and bathroom

 - Making sure they’re taking care of hygiene

 Take some time to look for everyday hazards that your loved one encounters and see if there’s a way to minimize the hazards.

 People experiencing frailty may be completely different from one day to the next.
 Your loved one may be independent one day and off-balance and confused the next.
 Make sure someone is checking on them often.
 Everyone wants to be independent, and older adults are no exception.
 Your loved one might downplay their symptoms, especially if they don’t have them every day.
 Frequent check-ins and time spent with your loved one will give you a more accurate picture of how well they’re doing and what supports they need.

-It’s also important to encourage independence when it’s safe and possible.
+It’s also important to practice encouraging independence while still providing support to your aging loved one when it’s safe and possible.
 If your loved one is able to walk safely some days, you should encourage them to walk.
 They should use their wheelchair on days when their balance isn’t as good.
 If your loved one is still able to do some cooking but is forgetful, you may encourage them to cook meals when there is someone else present.